This is a selected black tea trial set that contains 7 types of naturally-grown (fertilizer-free and pesticide-free) black tea.

-It is a representative tea of Taiwan.
-It is made from a variety called Ruby Black Tea No. 18, and is produced around a lake called the Sun- Moon Lake in Nantou County, Taiwan.
-From the name of the variety and the name of the place of origin, it is sometimes called Ruby Black Tea No. 18 or Sun Moon Lake Black Tea.
-This tea has a menthol scent with a sugar-malt sweet aroma reminiscent of Uva, the famous Ceylon tea.
+This tea is a quintessential representation of Taiwan.
+It is crafted from a tea variety known as Ruby Black Tea No. 18 and is cultivated around the scenic Sun-Moon Lake in Nantou County, Taiwan.
+Due to its variety name and place of origin, it is often referred to as Ruby Black Tea No. 18 or Sun Moon Lake Black Tea.

 Tong Mu Shui Xian Black Tea

-This tea is made from Shui Xian cultivar following the process of traditional Lapsang Souchong 正山小種.
-Yet, we do not call it Lapsang Souchong.
-Because the standard of Lapsang Souchong is to use local tea in Tong Mu.
-The name of Souchong is originally referring to the local seed-grown tea in Tong Mu Guan.
+This tea is crafted from the Shui Xian cultivar using the traditional process of Lapsang Souchong 正山小種.
+However, we refrain from calling it Lapsang Souchong because the true Lapsang Souchong is made from local tea in Tong Mu.
+The name "Souchong" originally referred to the local seed-grown tea in Tong Mu Guan.

-This tea is from Tong Mu Guan in Wu Yi shan, Fujian Province, China.
-The tea garden is located at 1000m above sea level, and the tea garden is totally sustainable, the tea trees are grown without pesticide and fertilizer.
+Our tea hails from Tong Mu Guan in Wu Yi Shan, Fujian Province, China.
+The tea garden sits at an elevation of 1000m above sea level and is entirely sustainable, with tea trees grown without the use of pesticides and fertilizers.

 Darjeeling 1st Flush - Gopaldhara China Special

-When brew, the color of tea leaf is yellowish green color, with a honey-yellow liquor.
-It's a refreshing cup of tea to start a day or to rejuvenate our body during anytime in a day.
-It's a tea to enjoy without milk or sugar.
-It has a lingering sweetish taste on palate.
+When brewed, the tea leaves exhibit a yellowish-green color, resulting in a honey-yellow liquor.
+It's a refreshing cup of tea, perfect to kickstart the day or to rejuvenate the body at any time.
+Best enjoyed without milk or sugar, it leaves a lingering sweetish taste on the palate.

 Darjeeling 1st Flush - Arya Ruby

-Tea is made from the tea garden located at 1500m.
+This tea is produced from a tea garden located at an elevation of 1500m.